vorlif/xspreak/README.md

 ```

 ### Local variables
-Local variables are extracted if the type is localize.Singular or localize.MsgID.
+Local variables are extracted if the type is `localize.Singular` or `localize.MsgID`.

 ```go
 package main